DigiLive/pr-dependencies-action/README.md

     runs-on: ubuntu-latest
     permissions:
       contents: read # Not required; Meant for possible future use.
-      pull-requests: read # Required to read other PRs
+      pull-requests: write # Required to read other PRs
-      issues: write # Required to add comments and labels

     steps:
       - uses: digilive/pr-dependency-checker@main
         with: